 Can I report in another language?

 The official reporting language for the PRI is English.
-If you enter text in other languages, an English translation should also be provided.
+An English translation should be provided for any text entered in other languages.

 What happens if my organisation is delisted?

-Signatories that have to report on a mandatory basis that do not submit reported data by the deadline will be entered into the delisting process in April, with a delisting date of 31 May.
+Signatories required to report on a mandatory basis that do not submit their reported data by the deadline will be entered into the delisting process.
 Their names will be included in the PRI’s Annual Report and failure to report will be indicated as the reason for delisting.
 A signatory can only relist after they have completed their last reporting requirement, and the grace year will not apply again.

 If a signatory chooses to delist during the reporting cycle (including because they do not wish to complete the Reporting Framework), their account will be suspended when they have delisted.
 Previously submitted reports that have been published will remain on the Data Portal (under category “delisted”) but the organisation will cease to have access to this platform.

 All submitted data will be retained in the PRI’s public and private databases.
 This is covered by the terms and conditions of the Reporting Tool.
-The PRI databases, including data from delisted signatories that submitted reported data, will be used to produce the aggregate statistics used in PRI data outputs such as snapshot reports and assessment reports.
-Assessment reports will be sent only to active signatories.
+The PRI databases, including data from delisted signatories that submitted reported data, will be used to produce the aggregate statistics used in PRI data outputs such as snapshot reports and assessment analysis reports.
+Only active signatories will receive a copy of their Assessment Report.

 Will there be any changes to the reporting outputs (public and private Transparency Reports and Assessment Reports)?

-The reports will look different to what signatories are currently used to, but the concept will remain the same.
-The PRI will continue to provide signatories with reporting outputs, such as private and public reports of their PRI responses and Assessment Reports, as these are the main tools they use for learning and internal communication, as well as benchmarking.
+The PRI will continue to provide signatories with reporting outputs, including private and public Transparency Reports and Assessment Reports, as these are the main tools they use for learning and internal communication, as well as benchmarking progress.
 Assessment Reports will continue to be completely confidential and shareable at the signatory’s discretion.

 Can signatories select their own peering groups?

 Yes, signatories can select their own peering groups.
-This functionality should be available on the new outputs platform.
+This functionality is available in the Data Portal.
+Please see our Data Portal guide (PDF) for more information.

 Using the Reporting Tool